REHABILITATION COUNSELING PROGRAM

 Top of page

-The Rehabilitation Counseling Program is accredited by the Council for Accreditation of COunseling and Related Educational Programs (CACREP).
-We are proud to announce that in August of 2023, the program was reaccredited for a term of eight years from 2015-2023 with no conditions.
+The Rehabilitation Counseling Program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+We are proud to announce that in August of 2015, the program was reaccredited for a term of eight years from 2015-2023 with no conditions.
 CACREP is a specialized accrediting body recognized by the Council for Higher Education Accreditation.
 Hence, graduates are eligible to sit for the national qualifying examination to become a Certified Rehabilitation Counselor (CRC).

 Top of page